elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 [high-level-overview]: https://raw.githubusercontent.com/elifesciences/ppp-project/continuum-user-docs/elife-continuum-docs/high-level-overview.jpg

 eLife continuum is best described as a production and hosting platform It takes article packages from a content processor and then transforms those packages so that they can be hosted on the web.
 It also provides production teams with a management interface to manage the publishing and scheduling of articles.
 It provides a Drupal 7 site that can be used to host that journal content.
-It is build out of a number of software components, and these components mostly interact through a set of well described APIs, meaning that different parts of the system can be replaced or extended with relative ease.
+It is built out of a number of software components, and these components mostly interact through a set of well described APIs, meaning that different parts of the system can be replaced or extended with relative ease.

 ## Component overview